Skip to Content

 The full recipe with measurements is in the recipe card below.

-Step 1: Bring the sugar and 3 tablespoons of the coconut water to a boil in a saute pan over medium heat.
-Stir occasionally until the color changes, for about 2 to 3 minutes.
+Step 1: Bring 3 tablespoons of coconut water and brown sugar to a gentle boil in a preheated saute pan over medium-high heat.
+Cook until the color starts to change, for 2-3 minutes.

 Bring coconut water and sugar to a boil.

-Step 2: Reduce the heat and stir until the mixture turns light brown, for about 3 minutes.
-Remove from heat and add the fish sauce.
-Stir to combine.
+Step 2: Lower the heat and stir continuously until the mixture turns brown, for 3-5 minutes.
+Remove the pan from heat and stir in the fish sauce.

 Cook sugar and water until it turns brown.

-Step 3: Return the pan to heat and stir in the remaining ½ cup of coconut water.
-Next, add ginger, shallots, lemongrass, and lime zest.
-Adjust the temperature and maintain a gentle simmer for 5 minutes.
+Step 3: Return the pan to medium-high heat and add ½ cup of coconut water, ginger, shallots, lemongrass, and lime zest.
+Maintain a gentle simmer for 5 minutes, stirring occasionally.

 Add shallots, lemongrass, and ginger to the mixture and simmer.